 How is Gelatex made?

-Gelatex is made of gelatin - a natural protein derived from the waste of meat or leather industries.
-Our proprietary process includes making solution from gelatin, making nano-fibrous non-woven mesh, lamination with cotton and finishing with sustainable ingredients to give durability and final touch.
-Please visit our Technology page for more information.
+Gelatex is made of gelatin - a natural protein derived from the waste created in the meat or leather industries.
+Our proprietary process includes preparing a solution from gelatin, making the nano-fibrous non-woven mesh, laminating it with cotton and finishing with sustainable ingredients to offer durability and final touch.
+Please see the process description earlier on this page.

 What is the composition of Gelatex textile?

 Final composition varies depending on thicknesses and treatments that we are working on but approximate one is 80% gelatin, 10% cotton, 3% glucose, 7% other additives.
 The main component gelatin is a natural protein upcycled from the meat industry waste.
 Currently we use pig origin gelatin, but it is possible to use also fish origin gelatin or even gelatin that is produced in the lab without animals.

 How can I buy Gelatex?

 We are working now on pilot production line and durability improvements to get material quality and production capacity stable.
-The material is currently available for selected brands.
+The material is currently available for selected brands interested in co-development.
 Please get in touch for more information.
-We are happy to collaborate with new designers!

 What makes Gelatex material sustainable?